jasjs1/ProPass/premiumFeatures/SecurityCenter/commands.md

 format:
 command // what command does

-master password // creates a master password
+* master password // creates a master password
-2fa // creates a 2FA key
+* 2fa // creates a 2FA key
-mfa // craetes a MFA key
+* mfa // craetes a MFA key
-exit // quits SecurityTower
+* exit // quits Security Center